DSchaphorst/JPMCWeatherApp/README.md

 <h2>What I Did</h2>
 This project is developed in an MVVM architecture using coroutine and GSON packages to handle this data.
 I imported the sample JSON and created objects using the GSON package.
 Retrieving data via retrofit from the openweathermap API.
-For the UI, I havee used Jetpack Compose and Navigation.
+For the UI, I have used Jetpack Compose and Navigation.
 For dependency injection, I decided to use Hilt.